astral-sh/uv/docs/concepts/projects/config.md

 !!! note

-    The `group` key can be an arbitrary value, it does need to include the package name or "plugins".
-However, is recommended to namespace the key by the package name to avoid collisions with other packages.
+    The `group` key can be an arbitrary value, it does not need to include the package name or "plugins".
+However, it is recommended to namespace the key by the package name to avoid collisions with other packages.

 ## Build systems